carlcrott/ch340g-ch34g-ch34x-mac-os-x-driver/README.md

 Compatible driver for devices using the CH340G, CH34G or CH34X chipset.
 This chipset is used in several Arduino-clones.

 ## Introduction
-On uploading sketches to CH340G arduinos **OS X Yosemite** will crash.
+After having installed the brew / cask versions of the CH340G driver, on uploading sketches to CH340G arduinos **OS X Yosemite** will crash.

 To resolve this issue, please download and install the driver in this repo.

 ## Installation